abdullatif14/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4. How to list the the last 10 lines
 5. Listing the first 10 lines
 6. Print the 3rd lines of a file
+7. Creating a file that and add a text
+8. Overwriting a file that already exists